New Mexico BioPark Society’s 28th Annual

 - Take advantage of our FREE Park & Ride located at the ABQ BioPark Zoo.
 Scroll down for more info!

-- When heading to Park & Ride, avoid the traffic and take I-40 to 12th Street or I-25 to Lead Ave., then travel to the ABQ BioPark Zoo.
+- Avoid the traffic when heading to Park & Ride.
+Take I-40 to 12th St. or I-25 to Lead Ave., then travel to the ABQ BioPark Zoo at 10th and Stover.

 - There is no need to park in the neighborhood or pay for parking at other non-River of Lights businesses.
 The Botanic Garden parking lot and Park & Ride at the Zoo provide plenty of parking for all guests.

-- For real-time event updates, Follow us on Facebook @riveroflights and Instagram @riveroflights_abq.
+- For real-time event updates, Follow us on Facebook @riveroflightsabq and Instagram @riveroflights_abq.

 River of Lights Features

-Enjoy a magical VIP experience with Santa Claus and his elves for an extraordinary evening of ho-ho-holiday merriment before being whisked away to the enchanting River of Lights!
+Enjoy an enchanted VIP experience with Santa, Mrs. Claus, and the elves of the North Pole for a “magical” evening of ho-ho-holiday merriment before being whisked away to the enchanting River of Lights!

 The experience: